25 Apr, 2024

 16. Financial Analyst

 Financial analysts assess a company's financial health, analyzing everything from income statements and balance sheets to market trends.
-They use their insights to make recommendations about investments, budgeting, and overall financial strategies.
+They use their insights to make recommendations about investments, budgeting, and overall financial strategies, often comparing the balance sheet vs income statement to gain a clearer financial perspective.

 Skills Required